abtion/guidelines/career/em-ladder.md

 required as we believe it is important that you have grown your technical skills to a certain level before you start leading highly technical individuals.

+While the engineering management track includes non-development tasks, it is worth pointing out that most of your time will still be spent on development and other client-focused work.
+You will gradually spend more time on managerial tasks as you move up the career ladder but check the "Time expectation" section under each level to see how your time will be split.
+EM-related tasks include, but are not limited to, 360 reviews, 1-on-1s, administrative work and attending engineering management meetings.

 Any feedback on this career ladder is appreciated, and we encourage that you make pull requests with suggestions for improvements.